John Blake Jr.

 John Edward Blake Jr. (July 3, 1947 – August 15, 2014) was an American jazz violinist from South Philadelphia, Pennsylvania, United States.
 He performed most prominently as a sideman in groups led by Grover Washington Jr. (in the late 1970s) and McCoy Tyner (in the early 1980s), as well as led his own groups.

+His son Johnathan Blake is an accomplished jazz drummer, bandleader and composer.

-He died on August 15, 2014 from complications of multiple myeloma.
+He died on August 15, 2014, from complications of multiple myeloma.